edoardottt/awesome-hacker-search-engines/README.md

 - [ntlm.pw](https://ntlm.pw/) - Instantly look up NTLM hashes and resolve them to plaintext passwords using our database with 8B+ entries
 - [Hudson Rock](https://www.hudsonrock.com/threat-intelligence-cybercrime-tools) - Use Hudson Rock’s free cybercrime intelligence tools to learn how compromised credentials are impacting your business
 - [hackedlist.io](https://hackedlist.io/) - Enter your domain to find credentials compromised by info-stealer malware
+- [ScatteredSecrets](http://scatteredsecrets.com) - Search data breaches to see if your password has been compromised

 ### Leaks